opengovsg/credits-generator/README.md

 ## Usage

-1. `npx credits-generator` from your node project
+1. `npx @opengovsg/credits-generator` from your node project
 2. `CREDITS.md` generated!

 An example is in this project's own `package.json` and `CREDITS.md`.